NEUROFUSIONInc/fusion/fusionMobile/README.md

 ### Responding

 - (done) Save response at the time of entry & also when it was generated.
-- Allow user to tap to respond to prompts (create prompt component)
+- (done) Allow user to tap to respond to prompts (create prompt component)

 ### Results